SunnyDeng/azure-content-dede/articles/storage/vs-storage-cloud-services-getting-started-blobs.md

 ## Löschen von Blobs

-Zum Löschen eines Blobs rufen Sie einen Blobverweis ab und rufen dann die `Delete`-Methode auf.
+Um ein BLOB zu löschen, rufen Sie zuerst einen BLOB-Verweis ab, und rufen Sie dann die **Delete**-Methode auf.

 	// Get a reference to a CloudBlobContainer with the variable name 'container' as described in
     // the "Access blob containers in code" section.